shlomiassaf/tdm/src/demo/modules/@forms/tutorials/2-setup/README.md

 `DynamicFormsModule` so we do not need to explicitly import it.

 <div class="info">
-`MaterialDynamicFormsModule.forRoot()` accepts a component (type) as an optional parameter, if provided it will be used at the default renderer.
+`MaterialDynamicFormsModule.forRoot()` accepts a `DefaultRenderer` as an optional parameter, if provided it will be used at the default renderer, you can pass the component class or a map of vType/component.
 <br>
 <br>
 This is useful when you want to wrap a renderer with a container to